-Consistent with the FGDC principles, the guidelines described here for floristic units relate to vegetation classification and are not intended as standards for mapping units.
-Nevertheless, types defined using these guidelines can be mapped and they can be used as the basis for mapping various other types of units as well, subject to limitations of scale and mapping technology.
+204 Consistent with the FGDC principles, the guidelines described here for floristic units 205 relate to vegetation classification and are not intended as standards for mapping units.
+206 Nevertheless, types defined using these guidelines can be mapped and they can be used as the 207 basis for mapping various other types of units as well, subject to limitations of scale and 208 mapping technology.
 The criteria used to aggregate or differentiate within these vegetation types and to form mapping units will depend upon the purpose of the particular mapping project and the resources devoted to it (e.g., Damman 1979, Pearlstine et al. 1998).
 For example, in using the NVC Alliance class as a target for vegetation mapping by the Gap Analysis Program, not all alliance types can be resolved.
 In such cases alliance types are aggregated into map units of "compositional groups" or "ecological complexes" (see Pearlstine et al. 1998).
 Although not part of the NVC standard, such aggregates represent units of vegetation that meet the needs of the mapping activity and have an explicit relationship to established NVC units.

-Although vegetation varies more-or-less continuously in time and space, classification partitions that continuum into discrete units for practical reasons.
-These include, for example, facilitating communication and information-gathering about ecological resources, documenting the diversity of ecological communities, and providing a framework for addressing scientific inquiries into the patterns of vegetation.
-Alternative classification approaches, particularly those that aggregate alliances and associations differently from the NVC and IVC (which use vegetation physiognomy as the major criteria for aggregating alliances) are available and may be more practical for some particular uses.
-For example, hierarchical levels of vegetation classifications have been defined based purely on floristic criteria (Westhoff and van der Maarel 1973), on ecosystem processes (Bailey 1996), or on potential natural vegetation (Daubenmire 1968).
-Each of these approaches meets different needs and the NVC associations that are defined using these guidelines can nest to varying degrees under any of these hierarchy types.
-In providing guidelines for implementation of the floristic levels of the U.S. National Vegetation
+216 Although vegetation varies more-or-less continuously in time and space, classification 217 partitions that continuum into discrete units for practical reasons.
+These include, for example, 218 facilitating communication and information-gathering about ecological resources, documenting 219 the diversity of ecological communities, and providing a framework for addressing scientific 220 inquiries into the patterns of vegetation.
+Alternative classification approaches, particularly those 221 that aggregate alliances and associations differently from the NVC and IVC (which use 222 vegetation physiognomy as the major criteria for aggregating alliances) are available and may be 223 more practical for some particular uses.
+For example, hierarchical levels of vegetation 224 classifications have been defined based purely on floristic criteria (Westhoff and van der Maarel 225 1973), on ecosystem processes (Bailey 1996), or on potential natural vegetation (Daubenmire 226 1968).
+Each of these approaches meets different needs and the NVC associations that are 227 defined using these guidelines can nest to varying degrees under any of these hierarchy types.
+In 228 providing guidelines for implementation of the floristic levels of the U.S. National Vegetation 229 Classification, we in no way mean to imply that this is the only valid classification approach.

-3. A BRIEF HISTORICAL BACKGROUND
+230 3.
+A BRIEF HISTORICAL BACKGROUND

-"Vegetation classification attempts to identify discrete, repeatable classes of relatively homogeneous vegetation communities or associations about which reliable statements can be made.
-Classification assumes either that natural vegetation groupings (communities) do occur, or that it is reasonable to separate a continuum of variation in vegetation composition and/or structure into a series of arbitrary classes."
-(Kimmins 1997).
+Vegetation classification attempts to identify discrete, repeatable classes of relatively homogeneous vegetation communities or associations about

-As we reflected on the history of vegetation classification in the United States and elsewhere and on the opportunities that now lie before us, we became convinced that a clear set of standards for defining floristic units would advance the discipline of vegetation science and make a strong contribution to conservation and resource management.
+- which reliable statements can be made.
+Classification assumes either that - 234 natural vegetation groupings (communities) do occur, or that it is - 235 reasonable to separate a continuum of variation in vegetation composition - 236 and/or structure into a series of arbitrary classes."
+(Kimmins 1997). - As we reflected on the history of vegetation classification in the United States and elsewhere and on the opportunities that now lie before us, we became convinced that a clear set of standards for defining floristic units would advance the discipline of vegetation science and make a strong contribution to conservation and resource management.
 Because our goal is to develop standards informed by the rich historical debate surrounding vegetation classification, we begin this document where the ESA Vegetation Panel began its work: by reviewing the historical basis for some of the fundamental concepts that shape the floristic levels of the US National Vegetation Classification.

-3.1.
+245 3.1.
 DESCRIBING AND CLASSIFYING VEGETATION